sceny/editorsync/docs/configuration.md

 ## Settings

-All settings are prefixed with `scenyAIEditorSync.`
+All settings are prefixed with `scenyEditorSync.`

 ### Core Settings